Nikolo Kotzev

-Nikolo Kotzev (Николо Коцев) (born 6 June 1961) is a Bulgarian guitarist, violinist, songwriter and producer.
+Nikolo Kotzev (Николо Коцев) (born 6 June 1961) is a Bulgarian guitarist, songwriter and producer.
 He composed the 2001 rock opera Nostradamus and founded the band Brazen Abbot.

 Biography

 Kotzev was born in Pazardzhik and started taking violin lessons at the age of five.
-While in his teens he took an interest to rock music, and started playing the guitar.
+While in his teens he took an interest in rock music and started playing the guitar.

-Nikolo worked as a session musician and played the guitar in a Bulgarian rock group Impulse.
-While touring with the band in Europe in the late 80s, Nikolo met Swedish singer Björn Lodin.
-When Nikolo relocated to Mariehamn, Åland, Finland in 1989, he joined Lodin's band Baltimoore, with whom he recorded two albums: Double Density (1992) and Thought For Food (1994).
+Nikolo worked as a session musician and played the guitar in the Bulgarian rock group Impulse.
+While touring in Europe in the late 1980s, he met Swedish singer Björn Lodin.
+After Kotzev relocated to Mariehamn, Åland, Finland in 1989, he joined Lodin's band Baltimoore, with whom he recorded two albums: Double Density (1992) and Thought for Food (1994).

-Creative differences led to Kotzev's departure in 1994, at which point Nikolo started working on a solo project under the Brazen Abbot moniker.
-The result was Live and Learn (1995), which featured singers Göran Edman (ex-Yngwie Malmsteen), Glenn Hughes (ex-Deep Purple, ex-Trapeze) and Thomas Vikström, keyboard player Mic Michaeli (Europe), bassist Svante Henryson and drummer Ian Haugland (Europe).
-Kotzev played the guitar, produced, mixed and wrote all the songs for the album.

-The follow-up album, Eye of the Storm (1996), featured mostly the same people, with Joe Lynn Turner (formerly of Rainbow and Deep Purple) replacing Hughes and John Levén (Europe) replacing Henryson.
+Creative differences led to Kotzev's departure in 1994, at which point he started working on a solo project under the Brazen Abbot moniker.
+The result was Live and Learn (1995), which featured singers Göran Edman, Glenn Hughes and Thomas Vikström, keyboard player Mic Michaeli, bassist Svante Henryson and drummer Ian Haugland.
+Kotzev played guitar, produced, mixed and wrote all the songs for the album.
+The follow-up album, Eye of the Storm (1996), featured mostly the same line-up, with Joe Lynn Turner replacing Hughes and John Levén replacing Henryson.
 The same line-up also released Bad Religion (1997).

 Brazen Abbot was put on hiatus when Kotzev started working on a rock opera about Nostradamus.
-Due to a string of setbacks, including scheduling conflicts and Kotzev's record company, USG Records, going bankrupt, the album wasn't completed until 2000 and was finally released as Nikolo Kotzev's Nostradamus in 2001 on SPV Records.
+Due to a string of setbacks, including scheduling conflicts and Kotzev's record company, USG Records, going bankrupt, the album was not completed until 2000 and was finally released as Nikolo Kotzev's Nostradamus in 2001 on SPV Records.
 The album featured most Brazen Abbot members, in addition to singers Jørn Lande (Masterplan), Alannah Myles and Sass Jordan.
-Fifteen years later, it premiered at the State Opera of city of Ruse, Bulgaria, for the 450th anniversary of Nostradamus's death.